Complaints about Victoria Police officers can be made to:

 It is appropriate to lodge minor complaints (e.g. a police officer was rude) at the police station that is nearest to where the incident occurred.
 Complaints can be made to the police officer in charge of the station (usually a senior sergeant).
 The police officer should write down the details of your complaint.

-Complaints about misconduct by Victoria Police officers should be made to either the Police Conduct Unit (PCU) of Victoria Police, or to the Independent Broad-based Anti-corruption Commission (IBAC) (see “Contacts”).
-Lawyers working in this area usually advise their clients to complain to the PCU and not to IBAC, for the following reasons.
+Complaints about misconduct by Victoria Police officers should be made to either the PSC or to IBAC (see “Contacts”).
+Lawyers working in this area usually advise their clients to complain to the PSC and not to IBAC, for the reasons outlined below.

 Even though IBAC has the power to investigate police misconduct, in reality, IBAC refers the majority of complaints about police misconduct to the Victoria Police for investigation.
 This includes serious complaints (e.g. assault).

-Complaints about Victoria Police officers that involve racism or other forms of discrimination can be made to the Victorian Equal Opportunity and Human Rights Commission (VEOHRC), or to the Australian Human Rights Commission (AHRC) (see “Contacts”).
+Complaints about Victoria Police officers that involve racism or other forms of discrimination can be made to VEOHRC or AHRC (see “Contacts”).
+However, complaints of discrimination can only be made to VEOHRC or AHRC in some circumstances.

-A complaint should be made to the AHRC when you are alleging that discrimination occurred when police officer(s) dealt with you as a suspect.
+A complaint can be made to AHRC when you are alleging that discrimination occurred when a police officer(s) dealt with you as a suspect.